SISO Awards Progam

 SIWZIE AWARDS

-After each Simulation Interoperability Workshop, the Forum Chairs nominate papers and presentations that they believe to be the most significant presented at this SIW.
+After each Simulation Innovation Workshop, the Forum Chairs nominate papers and presentations that they believe to be the most significant presented at this SIW.
 The Conference Committee members review these papers, rank them, and the CC awards SIWzie certificates to those on which the reviewers agree.
 These papers are listed (in ranked order) on the summary page for each past SIW.
+Below is a link to the most recent SIW conferences.